docker-library/docs/README.md

 ## `metadata.json`

 This file contains data about the repo for Docker Hub.
 The minimum file is defined below. `./metadata.sh [repo-name]` must be used to correctly format it (use `-w` to apply its suggested format changes).
 Only three sorted unique Docker Hub categories are allowed. `metadata.json` in the root contains the list of categories to choose from.
+See descriptions for the categories on the [Docker docs site](https://docs.docker.com/docker-hub/repos/categories/).

 ```json
 {